sakshi95690/sakshi95690/README.md

 **A passionate developer who turns ideas into meaningful, reliable and user-focused software.**

-I believe one thing:
-✨ If it solves a real problem, it deserves to be built with care.
-A developer who loves turning **ideas into reliable software**.

   I build products with a simple rule:
 **If it solves a real problem, it’s worth creating.**

-💫 About Me
+💫## About Me

 🔥 Full-stack developer